F-one-1/vue-highlight-code/README.md

 ### 1. use in Vue3

-Install the `vue-highlight-code` package from NPM:
+Install the `vue-highlight-code` package from NPM and `highlight.js`:

 ```
-yarn add vue-highlight-code
+yarn add highlight.js vue-highlight-code
 ```

 import the component and style